smart-data-lake/smart-data-lake/docs/Reference.md

 How it works: under the hood a PySpark DataFrame is a proxy for a Java Spark DataFrame.
 PySpark uses Py4j to access Java objects in the JVM.

 ## Schema Evolution
 SmartDataLakeBuilder is built to support schema evolution where possible.
-This means that data pipelines adapt them self automatically to additional or removed columns and changes of data types if possible.
+This means that data pipelines adapt themselves automatically to additional or removed columns and changes of data types if possible.

 To assert that a defined list of columns is always present in the schema of a specific DataObject, use its `schemaMin` attribute to define a minimal schema.
 The minimal schema is validated on read and write with Spark.